bharathsudharsan/COVID-away/README.md

 Covariance Determinant (MCD) model produces the highest F1-score (0.93) using just the smartwatch’s accelerometer data (39 features).

-This repo contains:
+## Repo contnet

+1. COVID-away dataset

-1. COVID-away dataset: We recorded the accelerometer, gyroscope, barometric pressure \& rotation vector data for 2071 dynamic hand-to-face movements, performed with various postures (standing, leaning, slouching, etc.) and wrist orientations (variations in Roll, Pitch, and Yaw).
+We recorded the accelerometer, gyroscope, barometric pressure \& rotation vector data for 2071 dynamic hand-to-face movements, performed with various postures (standing, leaning, slouching, etc.) and wrist orientations (variations in Roll, Pitch, and Yaw).
 2. We provide a generic feature extractor for enabling users to extract 10 essential features from a single data field in any sensor-based motion dataset.
 Using this, we compute 102 features for each recorded hand-to-face motion data pattern.
 3. COVID-away Models: We provide one-class classification models and a CNN trained using the features extracted from our COVID-away Dataset.
 Our models instantly warn the users when their hands are moved (un-intentionally) to the face.